krasnoukhov/homeassistant-tesy/README.md

 ### Manual Installation (not recommended)
 * Copy the entire `custom_components/tesy/` directory to your server's `<config>/custom_components` directory
 * Restart Home Assistant

-#TODO Ask for power on single tank heaters, now hardcoded to 2400w for ceramic heaters
-#TODO Add convector heaters with id of 1005,1006